dbtreasure/eframe-paint/README.md

 1. Just run `trunk build --release`.
 2. It will generate a `dist` directory as a "static html" website
 3. Upload the `dist` directory to any of the numerous free hosting websites including [GitHub Pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
-4. we already provide a workflow that auto-deploys our app to GitHub pages if you enable it.
+4. We already provide a workflow that auto-deploys our app to GitHub pages if you enable it.
    > To enable Github Pages, you need to go to Repository -> Settings -> Pages -> Source -> set to `gh-pages` branch and `/` (root).
    >
    > If `gh-pages` is not available in `Source`, just create and push a branch called `gh-pages` and it should be available.